uilicious/uilicious-docs-v3/reference/handling-cookies.md

 ---
+# Write a short description about the page.
+This will be displayed on google search results.
-description: You may use these commands for setting and asserting cookies.
+description: Learn how to use the different cookie commands for setting and asserting cookies in your UIlicious test.
 ---

 # Handling cookies